-Yes.
-Move-In for new students is scheduled for August 17-19 and returning student Move-In is scheduled for August 20-23.
-Students with housing assignments received an e-mail with their assigned move-in time on August 24.
-Please understand that move-in guidance is based on the CDC guidelines and the recommendations put out by the state of New Jersey.
+Yes, but at the same reduced capacity as in the fall.
+Move-in guidance is based on the CDC guidelines and the recommendations put out by the state of New Jersey.
 Students are encouraged to pack lightly upon their return to campus.

 GCU is taking every precaution outlined by the CDC.
-Students will be required to wear face coverings in the residence halls when not in their assigned room, undergo frequent medical screenings and temperature checks, and have access to personal protective equipment through the Office of Residence Life.
+Students will be required to wear face coverings in the residence halls when not in their assigned room, undergo frequent medical screenings and temperature checks, and have access to personal protective equipment and thermometers through the Office of Residence Life.
 Additionally, residence hall common areas will undergo rigorous cleaning multiple times a day to ensure student safety.

 There will be no overnight guests allowed.
 Residents may have one daytime guest in their room at a time if the guest is another GCU student (resident or commuter) and should practice social distancing during the visit.
 Non-student guests will be limited to brief exchanges relating to pick-up and drop-off only and will not be allowed to stay in the residence hall.

 Should the state deem that colleges/universities need to further de-densify their residence halls, students who can travel home will be instructed to do so.
 Students with international/out-of-state addresses, students who have GCU listed as a primary residence, and/or students who are not able to complete academic work remotely will be prioritized to remain on campus.